PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing

 \section{Conclusion and Future Work}

-In this paper, we presented a simple yet effective certified defense against adversarial patches, by utilizing the novel connection between adversarial patches and input patches in Vision Transformers.
-We demonstrated the effectiveness and practicality of the defense on ImageNet and CIFAR-10, as well as its flexibility to support different sizes of adversarial patches.
-The current form of this defense is only designed for a single square adversarial patch, while other shapes of patches and multiple patches are not handled yet.
-A problem with multiple adversarial patches might be that the number of possible mask positions may be too large, in order to ensure at least one mask can hide the adversarial patches.
-More advanced masking strategies and voting mechanisms might be needed in the future to tackle this problem.
+In this paper, we propose a simple yet effective certified defense against adversarial patches, which utilizes the novel connection between adversarial patches and input patches in Vision Transformers.
+We demonstrate the effectiveness and practicality of the defense on CIFAR-10, GTSRB, Food-101, and ImageNet, as well as its flexibility to support different sizes of adversarial patches.

+There are two possible directions for future work.
+First, we can extend \sys for NLP tasks with some adaptation as our masking strategy works on the abstract feature level, and it does not matter whether the input is image or text, as shown in Fig.~\ref{fig:conclusion:mask_demo}.
+Another direction is to study the mutation strategy for multiple abnormal patches.
+The current form of this defense is designed for a single adversarial patch, while other shapes of patches and multiple patches are not handled yet.
+A problem with multiple patches might be that the number of necessary mutations may be too large, in order to ensure at least one mutation can exclude the adversarial patches.
+This problem can be solved by using more fine-grained attention masking strategies and/or probabilistic voting mechanisms, which we leave for future work.